ds-suyog/spyder/README.md

 1. Picks job from queue, crawls webpages for stocks, parses crawled webpages, and generates 'tabular' report.
 2. App scraps top 5 gainers, top 5 loosers, and trending stocks from Bombay Stock Exchange(BSE)
 3. App processes database collection's keys statistics, and generates tabular report.
+4. [In pipelinea] db optimization
+5. [In pipeline] dashboarding and reporting
+6. [In pipeline] stock analytics
+7. [In pipeline] model and autoML

 ## Workflow: ##
 1. app creates and auto-syncs jobs  (implemented both handmade job-queue and redis job-queue)